toporek3112/vienna_public-transport_weather_correlation/README.md

-# Correlating Vienna public transport disruptions with weather conditions
+# Smart City Insights: Correlating Wiener Linien Delays with Weather
-This project explores the relationship between public transport disruptions and weather conditions in Vienna, using docker to setup a production like event based data pipeline for gathering, cleaning, transforming and visualizing data.
+This project investigates the relationship between public transport disruptions and weather conditions in Vienna.
+It leverages a production-like, event-driven data pipeline — powered by Docker — to gather, clean, transform, and visualize data.

-## Project Structure
--
+While the current implementation uses a weather API and web scraping to collect delays, the core vision is to integrate on-site sensor data directly from transport stations for deeper and more accurate insights.

 ## Infrastructure